petter-holmberg/cpp-ref/classes.md

 Try to avoid multiple inheritance of more than one class that is not an [Abstract interfaces](#AbstractInterfaces).
 [Meyers05](#Meyers05) §40, [Sutter02](#Sutter02) §24, [Sutter05](#Sutter05) §36
 - Multiple inheritance is more complex than single inheritance.
 It can lead to new ambiguity issues and to the need for virtual inheritance.
 - Virtual inheritance imposes costs in size, speed, and complexity of initialization and assignment.
 It's most practical when virtual base classes have no data.
 - Multiple inheritance does have legitimate uses.
-One scenario involves combining public inheritance from an Interface class with private inheritance from a class that helps with implementation.
+One scenario involves combining public inheritance from an Abstract interface class with private inheritance from a class that helps with implementation.
+[Stroustrup13](#Stroustrup13) §21.3

 ### Non-member, non-friend functions

 Non-member, non-friend functions improve encapsulation by minimizing dependencies.
 Whenever possible, prefer making functions non-member non-friends.
-[Meyers05](#Meyers05) §23
+[Stroustrup13](#Stroustrup13) §16.3.2, [Meyers05](#Meyers05) §23

 The standard requires that operators `=` `()`  `->` `[]` and must be members, and class-specific operators `new`, `new[]`, `delete`, and `delete[]` must be static members.
 Use the following algorithm for determining whether a function should be a member and/or friend [Sutter05](#Sutter05) §44, [Sutter99](#Sutter99) §20: